SteeltoeOSS/Documentation/docs/management/info.md

 }
 ```

->NOTE: Custom `IInfoContributor` implementations must be retrievable from the DI container by interface in order for Steeltoe to find them.
+>Custom `IInfoContributor` implementations must be retrievable from the DI container by interface in order for Steeltoe to find them.

 ## Configure Settings